Solve Windows 11 Go Back Button Not Working Effortlessly

 Step 1.
 Download and install CBackup on your computer.
 Log into it with your registered credential.

 Step 2.
-Go to the Backup Tasks tab and click on New Task.
+Go to the Backup tab and click on Backup PC to CBackup Cloud.

-✎Note: If you want to backup files to third-party clouds, you are supposed to head to My Storage, hit Add Cloud, and select the cloud drive you want to backup your files.
+✎Note: If you want to backup files to third-party clouds, you are supposed to head to My Storage, select the cloud drive you want to backup your files.
 Then, follow the prompts to grant CBackup accessing your cloud space.
-And then go to the Backup Tasks tab.
+And then go to the Backup tab and select Backup PC to Public Cloud option.

 How to restore backups from CBackup